bgopikrishna/content/blog/error-boundaries-in-react.md

     </ErrorBoundary>;
 ```

-Now on selecting `Bambasto` again instead of the page going completely blank, we can see the fallback UI
+Now on selecting `Bambasto` again.
+Now instead of the application going completely blank, we can see the fallback UI

 ![Error boundary with fallback UI](/uploads/screenshot-2022-04-14-at-10-56-27-pm.png)

 ## Limitations

 These are some limitations to Error Boundaries.
-Errors happened due to the following reasons won't be caught.
+Errors happened due to the following cases won't be caught.

 * Event handlers (e.g., `onClick`, `onChange`, `onBlur` etc.)
 * `setTimeout` or `requestAnimationFramecallbacks`